guldenchain/guldencore-node/docs/development.md

 cd ../guldencore-node
 npm install
 ```
-**Note**: If you get a message about not being able to download gulden distribution, you'll need to compile guldend from source, and setup your configuration to use that version.
+**Note**: If you get a message about not being able to download gulden distribution, you'll need to compile GuldenD from source, and setup your configuration to use that version.

 We now will setup symlinks in `guldencore-node` *(repeat this for any other modules you're planning on developing)*: